oclif/oclif.github.io/docs/testing.md

 Any CLI built with oclif will come preloaded with these tools and an example test that should work out of the box with `npm test` or `yarn test`.

-As an example, let's look at the `heroku whoami` command which makes an API call to get the current logged in user if the user is not logged in it exits with status 100.
-(This is a simplified example, here is [the actual code](https://github.com/heroku/heroku-cli-plugin-auth))
+As an example, let's look at the `heroku whoami` command which makes an API call to get the current logged in user; if the user is not logged in, it exits with status 100.
+(This is a simplified example; here is [the actual code](https://github.com/heroku/heroku-cli-plugin-auth))

 **src/commands/whoami.ts**